gsinghjay/todo-list-lesson-plan-demo/lesson/week1/README.md

-Packing repository using repomix...
-Querying Gemini AI using gemini-2.0-flash-thinking-exp-01-21...
-Okay, I can create a detailed lesson plan for Week 1 based on the provided `lesson-plan.md` content.
-Here's a more structured and detailed plan, focusing on clarity and actionable steps for each day:

 **Week 1: Backend Fundamentals and API Creation - Detailed Lesson Plan**

 This week focuses on building the backend of our Todo application using Node.js and Express.js.
 Students will learn the fundamental concepts of web development, set up a Node.js environment, create a basic server, and build API endpoints to manage todo items.